Tondeka Metro Bus Service: Stakeholders

-The major stakeholders in Tondeka Metro Bus Service include, but are not limited to the following:
+The major stakeholders in Tondeka Metro Bus Service include, but are not limited to, the following:

 Routes

 As of January 2020, the following bus routes are suggested, to start with:

 Fare structure

 On 11 December 2019, The Post Media Limited (PML Daily) online publication reported that a single route is expected to cost USh1,200 (approx. US$0.33); unlimited daily travel to cost USh3,500 (approx. US$1.00); Shs18,000 (approx. US$5.00) for a weekly card and Sh55,000 (approx. US$15.00) for a monthly travel card.
 Passengers are expected to pay using Radio Frequency Identification Cards (rfid-Cards) to swipe their way on board, with no cash payment allowed on the bus.

 Hours of operation

-The organizers of the Tondeka Metro Bus Service are planning to have the buses run 24/7, with provisions for people with disabilities and pregnant mothers.
+The organizers of the Tondeka Metro Bus Service plan to have the buses run 24/7, with provisions for people with disabilities and pregnant mothers.

 Funding

 The funding modalities have not been finalized.
 At a minimum, both the Uganda Government through the Ministry of Finance and high net-worth individuals who own fleets of commuter taxis and motorcycle taxis are expected to fund the project as a public-private partnership enterprise.
 The initial investment is reported to be US$200 million (USh737.9 billion).